mmfrenkel/readers-forest/README.md

 * `saved_books`: a table containing books saved for each user (note: this functionally is not fully implemented for this release of this website, but functionality will be included in a future release).

 Configurations of the database can be found in the `book_database.py` file of this repository.
+Note that this project uses SQLAlchemy as the main 'toolkit' to interact with the Postgres database using python.

 ### Flask